kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | Field | Description |
 | --- | --- |
 | `method` _[GitAuthMethod](#gitauthmethod)_ | Authentication method.
 Either password or token or ssh-key.
-if method is password then username and password must be defined. if method is token then token must be defined. if method is ssh-key then ssh-key must be defined. |
+If method is password then username and password must be defined.
+If method is token then token must be defined.
+If method is ssh-key then ssh-key must be defined. |
 | `username` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Username holds the ref and key in the secret for the username credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git". |
 | `password` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Password holds the ref and key in the secret for the Password credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git". |
 | `token` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | Token holds the ref and key in the secret for the token credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git". |
 | `sshKey` _[SecretKeySelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#secretkeyselector-v1-core)_ | SSHKey holds the ref and key in the secret for the SshKey credential.
 The Secret must exist in the namespace where KKP is installed (default is "kubermatic").
-The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to helm or git |
+The Secret must be annotated with `apps.kubermatic.k8c.io/secret-type:` set to "helm" or "git". |

 [Back to top](#top)